 What will we cover?

-Explore the rich world of literary writing about motherhood – in texts that reveal motherhood’s simultaneous rawness and beauty, exhaustion and joy, moments of pure exhilaration juxtaposed with the utterly mundane.
+Come and dive with us into the rich world of literary writing about motherhood – in texts that reveal motherhood’s simultaneous rawness and beauty, exhaustion and joy, moments of pure exhilaration juxtaposed with the utterly mundane.
 We’ll explore the links between the personal and the political, and the role of literary fiction and non-fiction of making sense of motherhood as both an individual experience and an institution (to borrow Adrienne Rich’s terms).

+What will I achieve?
 By the end of this course you should be able to...

--Identify and analyse a diverse range of literary texts about motherhood
+Identify and analyse a diverse range of literary texts about motherhood

--Understand some of the key trends, themes and literary characteristics of writing about motherhood from the 1970s to today
+Understand some of the key trends, themes and literary characteristics of writing about motherhood from the 1970s to today

--Identify the texts’ literary, social, historical and political contexts.
+Identify the texts’ literary, social, historical and political contexts.

 What level is the course and do I need any particular skills?